CVEProject/cvelist-bulk-download/README.md

 2. [Quicktype](https://quicktype.io/) to convert CVE schemas to usable Typescript classes.
 Specifically, all classes in `src/generated/quicktype` are all generated this way:
    - `Cve5`: https://raw.githubusercontent.com/CVEProject/cve-services/dev/schemas/cve/create-full-cve-record-request.json
 3. [recommended tsconfig](https://github.com/tsconfig/bases#centralized-recommendations-for-tsconfig-bases)

+[^1]: To ensure compatability with DOS/Windows based operating systems, we have provided `./cves.bat` as an alternative for `./cves.sh`.